-When a tornado struck the Florida campus of Embry-Riddle Aeronautical University in late 2006, Brian Wilson and his team began working in earnest to expand their use of their university digital signage powered by AxisTV digital signage software.
+When a tornado struck the Florida campus of Embry-Riddle Aeronautical University, Brian Wilson and his team began working in earnest to expand their use of their university digital signage powered by AxisTV digital signage software.

 “The tornado took out a couple of buildings on campus, and people had to be relocated,” explained Wilson, Classroom and Lab Support Technician.
 “Right after students came back from holiday break, we used the AxisTV system, posted signs and set up a computer and monitor in different areas just to get information out.”

 Getting updated communications to areas not using AxisTV during this impromptu set up was largely manual and time consuming.
 Wilson believes AxisTV would have made the difference if the system had been more extensive.
 “We knew if we had this tool implemented across campus, we could get the information out in about three minutes.”

 Wilson and his team are fans of AxisTV since they successfully replaced a bulletin board for printed student advertising with digital signage.
 They’ve also tied AxisTV into the school’s cable TV system to broadcast notices for student organizations.

 Embry-Riddle runs three Visix media players – two at its Daytona Beach campus and one at its campus in Prescott, Arizona.
 “They have their own player there, connected to our server here, and they update their content remotely.
 I run the screensaver and pull content from our player in Arizona,” Wilson explained.

 Embry-Riddle uses its player in Prescott to feed a 63-inch screen in the school’s visitor center.
 One player in Daytona is connected to displays in the student union and also feeds the school’s cable channel, so that AxisTV messages can be seen everywhere on campus.
 The third player is connected to screens at the College of Aviation.